g0rbe/CEH/16_Hacking_Wireless_Networks.md

 wishing to attach to a LAN or WLAN.

 Extensible Authentication Protocol (EAP) is an authentication framework frequently used in wireless networks and point-to-point connections.
-For example, in IEEE 802.11 (WiFi) the WPA and WPA2 standards have adopted IEEE 802.1X with one hundred EAP Types as the official authentication mechanisms.
+For example, in IEEE 802.11 (Wi-Fi) the WPA and WPA2 standards have adopted IEEE 802.1X with one hundred EAP Types as the official authentication mechanisms.

 #### Parties